vega-usf/vega-usf.github.io/README.md

 Can Interact with other objects in the virtual environment.
 Users can control the arm by sending commands.
 Simulator can calculate the resulting motion, forces based on the laws of physics

+code snippets or commands goes here
 ```
+The background color is `#ffffff` for light mode and `#000000` for dark mode.